-- (1) Operation of the Board of Directors (e.g., agenda, meeting frequency, materials on proposals, open and lively discussions, duration of deliberation, reporting of results) - (2) Roles and functions of the Board of Directors (e.g., appropriate decision making, supervisory function for overall management, size, diversity) - (3) Deliberations at the Board of Directors' meetings (Management strategy, issues around sustainability, group governance, etc.) - (4) Roles and responsibility of Directors (e.g., roles and responsibility of Outside Directors, information sharing and opinion exchanges among Outside Directors) - (5) Functions and operation of the Director Renumeration Council and the Officer Nomination Council (e.g., agenda, meeting frequency, duration of deliberation)
+- (1) Operation of the Board of Directors (e.g., resolutions and report items, meeting frequency, duration of deliberation, materials on proposals, status of discussions, reporting of results, enhancement of information on the company and its business, etc.) - (2) Roles and functions of the Board of Directors (e.g., roles and functions in ROHM Corporate Governance Policy, appropriate decision making, supervisory function, exercise functions to realize the Mid-term Management Plan, skill identification and diversity, etc.) - (3) Deliberations at the Board of Directors' meetings (Management strategy, business portfolio, cost of capital and stock price, allocation of management resources, intangible assets (intellectual property, human capital) strategy, issues around sustainability, group governance, dialogue with investors, etc.) - (4) Roles and responsibility of Directors (e.g., roles and responsibility of Directors, information sharing and opinion exchanges among Outside Directors, internal and external information collection systems, etc.) - (5) Functions and operation of the Director Renumeration Council and the Officer Nomination Council (e.g., effectiveness, agenda (e.g. board succession, appointment method, selection and remuneration structure of candidates), meeting frequency, duration of deliberation, etc.)